jakon89/Inpost-Paczkomaty/README.md

 }
 ```

+### Roadmap (in no particular order)
+- Support tracking parcels sent to a parcel locker that hasn't been configured yet
+- Expose phone number and access code via a Home Assistant entity or attribute
+- Add a `[LOCKER_ID]_deadline` entity to monitor pickup deadlines for each locker

 #### Disclaimers

 - Some parts of the codebase were *heavily* inspired aka copied from InPost-Air
 - [Mailbay](https://mailbay.io), the service providing the necessary backend, is owned by this integration author - [jakon89](https://github.com/jakon89)
-- The service is free for up to 500 emails per Home Assistant instance.
+- The service is free for up to 500 emails per month per Home Assistant instance.